Reverse-Universe/SAS/DEBUG with MACRO/README.md

 It is worth mentioning that **SYSERR** automatic macro variable is reset at each step boundary, which means the value of SYSERR will be refreshed at the end of each STEP, so we have to assign the latest value to the global macro variable at the end of each STEP.

 ## TASK and SOLUTION
-The size of raw data in the library is listed as following:
+The size of raw data in the library (named `lib`) is listed as following:

 |Name of SAS file|Estimated Size|
 |-----------------------------|--------------|